 At this time, the loan needs to be repaid in full.
 In many cases, this involves the loaner taking the home in question, but there are quite a few options for repayment if the family chooses to keep the property.
 Talk to your loan servicer to decide on the best solution.

-One common HECM reverse mortgage myth is that children whose parents are considering the reverse mortgage will see their inheritance may dwindle away if mom or dad takes out such a mortgage.
+One common HECM reverse mortgage myth is that children whose parents are considering the reverse mortgage will see their inheritance dwindle away if their parents take out such a mortgage.